 Luckily, getting started with meal prep can be SUPER quick and easy.
 Franky, you don’t have time to NOT be doing these things.
 With a little effort here and there, you can build up a freezer full of meals with these insanely easy meal prep ideas

 Try as I might, I can rarely bust out a major meal prepping session these days with 4 little kids and a jam-packed schedule.
-Which is why I rely on these crazy easy methods to fill up my freezer with easy-to-prepare meals.
+Which is why I rely on these crazy easy meal prep ideas to fill up my freezer with easy-to-prepare foods–foods that make it easy to get dinner on the table in a pinch.

 EASY MEAL PREP IDEAS